tlienart/Franklin.jl/docs/src/index.md

   * minified output (via [`css-html-js-minify`](https://github.com/juancarlospaco/css-html-js-minify), requires `python3`)
 * ([docs](man/workflow/#(git)-synchronisation-1)) all-in-one "publish" step to compile, optimise and push your website

-There are a few features to deal with code:
+There are also a few features to deal with code:

 * ([docs](man/syntax/#Insertions-1)) insertion of code blocks with or without live-evaluation (a bit like [Weave.jl](https://github.com/mpastell/Weave.jl)),
 * ([docs](man/workflow/#Using-Literate.jl-1)) working with [Literate.jl](https://github.com/fredrikekre/Literate.jl)